Wondering how to change the primary domain on Bluehost? This post will help you from start to finish.

 As mentioned at the very top, changing the primary domain is a three-step process.
 However, it’s very easy and quick.
 Let’s follow these steps:

 Your first step is to contact Bluehost customer support and let them know that you want to change your primary domain.

 To chat with customer support, go to the Bluehost home page, and click “Chat Now” under “Contact” (as you see in the above screenshot).

 Step 2: Get an email from Bluehost regarding the changes

-Once you contact with Bluehost support team regarding the account renaming (changing primary domain), they will send you an email to the registered email on the account.
-The email will be sent from email@example.com and the email subject will be “Bluehost-Bluehost-Domains-DNS Assistance.”
+Once you contact with Bluehost support team regarding the account renaming (changing the primary domain), they will send you an email to the registered email on the account.
+The email will be sent from [email protected] and the email subject will be “Bluehost-Bluehost-Domains-DNS Assistance.”

 If you have access to the email, that would be fine.
 But if you are working for a client and you need to receive the email to a different address, ask customer support to send a copy of the email to a different email address so you can reply.